-OBJECTIVE: To identify disease causing mutation in a family with autosomal recessive primary microcephaly (MCPH).
+OBJECTIVE: To identify the disease-causing mutation in a family with autosomal recessive primary microcephaly (MCPH).

-METHODOLOGY: This cross sectional study was the continuation of an ongoing family based study initiated from 2016 at Department of Biochemistry, Quaid-e-azam University, Islamabad.
+METHODOLOGY: This cross-sectional study was the continuation of an ongoing family-based study initiated in 2016 at the Department of Biochemistry, Quaid-e-Azam University, Islamabad.
 The family was selected randomly and recruited from Sahiwal and has three members with MCPH.
-DNA was isolated from blood samples and genome wide scan was performed to map homozygous regions.
+DNA was isolated from blood samples and the genome-wide scan was performed to map homozygous regions.
 Whole exome sequencing (WES) was performed to identify the plausible gene variant.

-RESULTS: Whole genome data analysis identified multiple homozygous regions, but none of these contain known MCPH gene.
-Whole exome sequencing (WES) data identified six potentially pathogenic variants but only Laminin subunit alpha-3 (LAMA3) (c.5260C/T) variant segregates in the family and is also present within genomic region mapped on chromosome 18.
-The reevaluation of affected members of family revealed the presence of blisters on their hand and feet indicating the presence of epidermolysis bullosa along with microcephaly.
+RESULTS: Whole genome data analysis identified multiple homozygous regions, but none of these contain known MCPH genes.
+Whole exome sequencing (WES) data identified six potentially pathogenic variants but only the Laminin subunit alpha-3 (LAMA3) (c.5260C/T) variant segregates in the family and is also present within the genomic region mapped on chromosome 18.
+The reevaluation of affected members of the family revealed the presence of blisters on their hands and feet indicating the presence of epidermolysis bullosa along with microcephaly.

-CONCLUSION: The casual finding of LAMA3 variant (c.5260C/T; p.
+CONCLUSION: The casual finding of the LAMA3 variant (c.5260C/T; p.
 Arg1754Trp) and absence of any other MCPH causing variant in affected members of this family expands the phenotypic spectrum of LAMA3 associated phenotype.
-Therefore, we can conclude that LAMA3 variant can probably cause recessive microcephaly and epidermolysis bullosa, but additional studies are needed to establish role of LAMA3 in microcephaly.
+Therefore, we can conclude that the LAMA3 variant can probably cause recessive microcephaly and epidermolysis bullosa, but additional studies are needed to establish the role of LAMA3 in microcephaly.

-KEY WORDS: MCPH, LAMA3, Laminin-5, Genome scan, homozygous regions, whole exome sequencing.
+KEY WORDS: MCPH, LAMA3, Laminin-5, Genome scan, homozygous regions, whole-exome sequencing.